gregives/gregives.co.uk/contents/projects/icon-packs.md

 title: Icon Packs
 titleShort: ''
 date: 2016-08-01
-image: "/assets/images/dynamic/icon-packs/squircle7.png"
+image: '/assets/images/dynamic/icon-packs/squircle7.png'
 description: My first foray into programming and design.
-Icon packs for custom Android launchers, so you can make your phone homescreen look pretty.
+Icon packs for custom Android launchers, so you can make your phone homescreen look pretty
 tags:
   - Android
   - Icon packs
   - Java
   - Design
   - Promotion
 ---

 I made my first Android app aged 14 --- I brought my coding and design skills together to create icon packs for custom launchers, such as Nova Launcher.
 My first icon pack, Trace, was designed as a transparent outlined-icon pack to allow minimal distraction from your homescreen wallpaper.

 > Enhance the style of your homescreen with minimal interference from icons --- **Trace** icons are subtle and elegant, whilst allowing your wallpaper to show through.